U.S. Route 30 in Oregon: History

-The 104 mi Astoria–Portland section had been rebuilt with fewer curves by the 1960s, but remained congested due to its use as a tourist route as well as a bypass of US 99 (and I-5) upon the removal of tolls from the Lewis and Clark Bridge near Longview, Washington.
-In 1969, the state government announced plans to widen the highway between Burlington and the Columbia County border, but declined to fund further projects in favor of improvements in the Portland area.
+The 104 mi Astoria–Portland section had been rebuilt with fewer curves by the 1960s but remained congested due to its use as a tourist route as well as a bypass of US 99 (and I-5) upon the removal of tolls from the Lewis and Clark Bridge near Longview, Washington.
+In 1969, the state government announced plans to widen the highway between Burlington and the Columbia County border but declined to fund further projects in favor of improvements in the Portland area.
 The state later withdrew its proposals to upgrade the entire section to an expressway, stating that US 30 was meant to serve local traffic and could be improved to a four-lane highway instead.
 A project to widen US 30 near Scappoose and Warren in the 1970s was delayed by a decade due to disagreements between the state and local governments over its routing and an attempt to build a full bypass.
 The highway remained slightly more accident-prone than others in Oregon; from 1987 to 1992, a total of 22 crashes on 50 mi of US 30 in Columbia County resulted in 26 deaths and 769 injuries.

-In 1988, US 30 was realigned along NW Yeon Avenue in Portland to alleviate residential congestion.
+In 1988, US 30 was realigned along Northwest Yeon Avenue in Portland to alleviate residential congestion.
 The new route utilized an interchange with I-405 that was intended for a proposed I-505.
 The proposed Interstate was intended to be a 3.17 mi freeway spur in northwest Portland that would have connected I-405 to St. Helens Road, the latter being the original route for US 30.
 Funding for the freeway was withdrawn by the city government in November 1978, as it would have required condemnation and rerouting streets on a swath of land through the Northwest Industrial neighborhood.
-The federal government formally approved the project's cancellation in December 1979 and reallocated funds to other transportation improvements in the area.
+The federal government formally approved the project's cancelation in December 1979 and reallocated funds to other transportation improvements in the area.